How to Set Up a Jekyll Development Site on Ubuntu 16.04

 gem package manager to install Jekyll itself as well as Bundler to manage Gem dependencies:

-- sudo gem install jekyll bundler
+- gem install jekyll bundler

 Next, we'll make sure that our firewall settings allow traffic to and from Jekyll’s development web server.